nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

     1. Prerequisite: The last command to be successfully executed is `undo`.
     2. Test case: `redo`<br>
        Expected: Previous state before the `undo` will be restored.
 Command that was redone shown in the result display.
 Command box is cleared.
-3. Unsuccesfully undo a command
+3. Unsuccesfully redo a command
     1. Prerequisite: The last command to be successfully executed is a command that can be undone (View User Guide for list of commands that can be undone).
     2. Test case: `redo`<br>
        Expected: No command is redone.
 Error details shown in the result display.
 Command box remains the same.